StankDawg: HackTV:Underground

-In light of the difficulties of putting together the full HackTV original show, and in an attempt to make the show more accessible for community contributions, StankDawg launched a new series that was less focused on format and video quality that focused more on content and ease of participation.
+In light of the difficulties of putting together the full HackTV original show, and in an attempt to make the show more accessible for community contributions, StankDawg launched a new series that was less focused on format and video quality, that instead focused more on content and ease of participation.
 This series was titled "HackTV:Underground" or "HTV:U" for short.
-This series allowed anyone to contribute content in any format and at any length or video quality.
-The allowed people to film things with basic cameraphone quality video if this was the only way to get the content.
-One episode of HackTV:U was used by G4techTV show called "Torrent".
+The series allowed anyone to contribute content in any format and at any length or video quality.
+This allowed people to film things with basic smartphone quality video if this was the only way to get the content.
+One episode of HackTV:U was used by the G4techTV show called "Torrent".

 HackTV:Pwned

 This series of HackTV was a prank style show, similar to the popular "Punk'd" show on MTV at the time.
 Even the logo is an obvious parody of the Punk'd logo.
 This series contains pranks that mostly took place at conferences, but is also open to social engineering and other light-hearted content.